L400-RTI/Training-material/modules/04 - Ingestion.md

           ingestionMappingReference="RawEventMapping"
         )
 ```

-> [!NOTE]
-> What about create table based on?
-Or show schema so you can use the mapping frome one place to another?

 It’s important to monitor mapping consistency during schema changes in upstream sources; mismatches can lead to ingestion failures or silent data loss.
 Additionally, for high-throughput pipelines, efficient mapping practices—such as avoiding deeply nested structures and minimizing real-time transformations—help reduce latency and resource usage.